 A regular crossword

-Saturday 9 February 2013This is close to 12 years old.
+Saturday 9 February 2013This is almost 12 years old.
 Be careful.

 A friend shared a link to an unusual puzzle (click for a full-page PDF):